brikis98/yevgeniy-brikman-homepage/_posts/2015-04-18-the-competent-programmer.md

   Heinlein:
 ---

-{% include figure.html path="blog/thumbs/vitruvian-man.jpg" caption="The Vitruivian Man" url="http://en.wikipedia.org/wiki/Vitruvian_Man" %}
+{% include figure.html path="blog/thumbs/vitruvian-man.jpg" alt="The Vitruivian Man" %}

 In literature, [The Competent (Wo)man](http://en.wikipedia.org/wiki/Competent_man) is a character who exhibits a very wide range of abilities and knowledge.
 The